nader-eloshaiker/screen-geometry-app/README.md

 ### Official App urls

 The app is hosted in Cloudflare and is deployed from the main branch.
+Develop is deployed on every merge to the main branch while production is deployed on ona release event.

 - Production [screengeometry.com](https://screengeometry.com)
 - Develop [develop.screengeometry.com](https://develop.screengeometry.com)

 ### Reports

-The reports are hosted in Github Pages and are deploed from the main branch.
+The reports are hosted in Github Pages and are deployed on every merge to the main branch.

 - [Coverage](https://nader-eloshaiker.github.io/screen-geometry-app/coverage)
 - [StoryBook](https://nader-eloshaiker.github.io/screen-geometry-app/storybook)